Slow down and practice inside-out problem-solving.

 One of the hardest tasks I face as a mediator and coach is helping people make big, difficult choices for themselves.
 Here’s how I use a refreshing and liberating new framework to help my clients decide between options when there is no clear frontrunner.

-If you want to boost creative problem solving or get a fresh perspective, then get up from your conference room table and climb out of those comfy living room chairs.
+If you want to boost creative problem-solving or get a fresh perspective, then get up from your conference room table and climb out of those comfy living room chairs.
 Walking is better.
+Years ago, I took two mediation clients on a long walk through city streets when they were very stuck and frustrated in the […]

 It can feel very gratifying to sort out a sticky problems for other people.
 But the fixer habit can backfire, leaving you burned out and them not used to handling problems themselves.
 Years ago, a student came to my office with a problem.
 I was a dean at the time and I had many appointments […]